kln-rdn/anki-decks/README.md

 # Introduction

-A public repository for my shared Anki decks, so that people can contact me if there are any issues or errors.
-[Please open a ticket if there is an issue, or if you have any suggestions or feedback!](https://github.com/kln-rdn/anki/issues)
+Welcome to the repository of my public Anki decks.
+To use a deck, you can download the deck directly above, or find the decks on Ankiweb.

+If you find an error or want to make a suggestion,  [please open a ticket to let me know!](https://github.com/kln-rdn/anki-decks/issues)